clux/facemaulers/halos.md

 ### 10 Serissa
 Behind is Serissa healing herself.
 (She's had a short rest).
 Robe is healing her, and she's just waking up in next round.
-Robe colapses into a gem, almost fossil like in shap.
+Robe colapses into a gem, almost fossil like in shape.

+Storm of cloud?

 She has the fork:
 https://old.reddit.com/r/UnearthedArcana/comments/hu2ogq/ocart_noble_tasters_spork_dd_item_by_catilus/
-+ the key to the first door.
-Dress can be purposed as a Cloak of Displacement (blur) but what about stoneskin?
-Maybe give 1 round invulnerability.
+Dress/Cloak of Displacement (blur)
+Symbol on the dress detaches and can be used as a key

+On death:
+- I cannot die.
+- Neri will bring me back.

+## Neri foreshadowing
+portrait with maze (ubtao)
+4 names
+W zilos, N silozar, E slutnir, neri silver masks arrows

+button, no one can use it again.. but what does it do - whatever

+## peryton
+stagweaver
+slightly crazier kobold voice